-- 2. Any specifications which are incompatible with the FLAM operation are rejected. - 3.
-All specifications missing in the command are set according to the parameter file, if one is specified either in the command itself or as an installation-specific default value. - 4.
-All settings which cannot be established either at all or in part after rules 1 to 3 have been applied are determined on the basis of the installation-specific default values. - 5.
+- 2. Any specifications which are incompatible with the FLAM operation are ignored.
+Valid specifications in the command itself always have top priority. - 3.
+All specifications which are missing from the command are set in accordance with the parameter file(s), if one is specified either in the command itself or in the form of an installation-specific default value.

+- 4. All settings which cannot be established either at all or in part after rules 1 to 3 have been applied are determined on the basis of the installation-specific default values. - 5.
 If the input or output specification is missing, the special stdin and stdout files are used.

-In the case of FLAM parameters, specifications with a lower priority are always completely overridden by the higher priority, i.e. it is not possible to define a list of input specifications partly in the command itself and partly in the parameter file or in the form of default values.
+In the case of FLAM parameters, specifications with a low priority are always completely overridden by the higher priority, i.e. it is not possible to define a list of input specifications partly in the command itself and partly in the parameter file or in the form of default values.
 The list in the command cancels out the list at the lower specification level.